-Under NALP—the National Association for Legal Career Professionals—standards, law schools may not offer career services to first-year law students before Nov.
-1. This permits students to focus their attention on their studies and adjust to their new environment.
-Therefore, the first time we meet with first-year law students is at their Career Services Orientation, which takes place on or about Nov.
-1. At that time, you will be introduced to the fundamentals of a legal job search and the services and support that the Office of Career Services offers.
+Under NALP—the National Association for Legal Career Professionals—standards, law schools may not offer career services to first-year law students before October 15.
+This permits students to focus their attention on their studies and adjust to their new environment.

 For second- and third-year students, Emory Law hosts two On-Campus Interview (OCI) programs during the late summer and early fall.
 During the spring semester, we host an additional, smaller OCI program that is open for all students, but primarily geared toward first-year students.
 Legal employers from across the country are invited to participate.
 Recruiting organizations include large, medium and small law firms, corporations, and some public interest and government agencies.
 In addition, Emory Law participates in several regional interview programs held in cities throughout the country.
 Instead of interviewing on campus, many employers choose to post job listings for part-time positions during the academic year, as well as summer and post-graduate employment opportunities.